Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Sometimes people do really bad in one class, but if they take that same class again with a different teacher, they do just fine.
 Sometimes you need to make a change in order to get things into a proper balance.
 Don't be afraid to try things again just because you fell short the first time or two.
 Give yourself grace.
-You need to learn how to be forgiving with your mistakes.
+You need to learn how to be forgiving of your mistakes.

-Reversed Five of Swords
+Five of Swords Reversed

 In this position, this card suggests that you are trying too hard.
 Perhaps you're too focused on having a triumph to see how your victory creates calamity.
 Sometimes we push and push in an argument when it's obvious no real agreement will be reached.
 If the person on the other end refuses to listen, continuing to try to force them to see your point of view isn't going to work.